Athena Parthenos: Description

+The snake and shield

 The left hand held her shield and spear.
 At her feet on the left side, her sacred snake nestled.
 In her right hand, perhaps leaning on a column for support, she held a statue of Nike, 2 m high.
 This symbol of victory held a crown of gold laurels, which she was to be about to place on the goddess's head.
 The column appears in copies made of terracotta or marble, which lack the tensile strength of bronze, but its presence in the original statue is debated.
 If it was included, the column could explain the fact that Athena's sacred snake was placed on her left side (where it partially hid the decoration of her shield), rather than on her right side, its usual position.
 Such a column might have been the first example of a Corinthian capital, which is said to have been developed by Iktinos for the temple of Apollo in Bassae.

 The shield had a diameter of 4.8 to 5 m and was decorated on the outside with an amazonomachy.
 This was the most visible and therefore the most described and copied decorative element.
-In the centre was again a gorgoneion that must have looked like the Rondanini Medusa since it is strongly inspired by it.
+According to Pausanias, the shield was carved by the famous metalsmith Mys based on drawings sketched by the painter Parhasius.
+In the centre was again a gorgoneion that may have looked like the Rondanini Medusa since it is strongly inspired by it.
 He was surrounded by about thirty fighters.
 Theseus commanded the Greek troops, so the Athenians.
 In front of them, Amazons were attacking the Acropolis as indicated by the steep scenery.

 According to Plutarch, (Note: Life of Pericles, 31, 3-4.)
-Phidias represented himself among the Athenians, in the centre at the top, as a bald old man preparing to throw the stone held with two hands above his head.
-He would also have included Pericles, right next to him, on the right, armed with a spear.
-This gesture, which was criticized for him, is however proof that this relief-carved decoration was indeed by the hand of Phidias himself.
+Phidias was represented among the Athenians, in the centre at the top, as a bald old man preparing to throw the stone held with two hands above his head.
+Pericles would also have been included, right next to him, on the right, armed with a spear.
+This gesture, which was criticized for him, has been taken as proof that this relief-carved decoration was indeed by the hand of Phidias himself.
 The inside of the shield, less visible, was painted with a gigantomachy.
 The three fights represented on the statue (centauromachy, gigantomachy, and amazonomachy) were also found on the carved decoration of the Parthenon.
 The southern metopes are decorated with a centauromachy, those in the east with a gigantomachy, and those in the west with an amazonomachy.